-This research will create a greater understanding of the ways in which volunteers have been active over the duration of the pandemic – and you can get involved!
+This research will create a greater understanding of the ways in which volunteers have been active over the duration of the pandemic.
 By telling us about your experiences, registering your interest for our workshops and sharing this with your networks, you too can contribute to building the knowledge around this important and impactful research.

 What we are doing and why

 Volunteers have played a pivotal role in the community response to Covid-19.
 DCMS are conscious that these efforts have not only been largely co-ordinated collaboratively at local level, but that they continue to evolve as local partners adapt to the different phases of lockdown and local needs they are addressing.
 As a result, a variety of different volunteer models, ways of working, and approaches are becoming noticeable.

 This research seeks to understand the ways in which volunteer groups have worked and developed in relation to the range of different challenges and contexts faced locally.
 It will help inform future volunteering-led responses and to better-understand the contribution volunteering (and the infrastructure enabling it) makes to the resilience and civic life of a local area.

 This piece of research builds on the work of The Young Foundation in further understanding the roles that communities play in making local change, how local authorities can help to support this change, and the impact of Covid-19 on both individuals and businesses.